csswizardry/csswizardry.github.com/code-reviews.md

 - - -

-## Ten-Minute Teardown
+## Fix It Fast!

 Sometimes, a week-long audit is a little more than you need.
 Perhaps you only have a very specific issue you’d like to tackle; maybe you’re not sure how much input you need at all?
-For you, we have the _Ten-Minute Teardown_: a quick-fire, tactical, and straight to the point screencast covering the most immediate problems you face.
+For you, we have the _Fix It Fast_ option: a quick-fire, tactical, and straight to the point screencast covering the most immediate problems you face.